 On paper the Samsung Galaxy Note 10+ appears to one of the best Android phones you can buy.
-That's true in reality, too, having tested the phone as if it were out own.
+That's true in reality, too, having tested the phone as if it were our own.
 But it doesn't mean it's the best.

 That's the real take-away of this top-end Samsung device: it's highly accomplished, yet falls down in some areas by a whisker compared to other competitors.
-And when you're paying four-figures to own such a phone, these modicum differences make, well, all the difference.
+And when you're paying four-figures to own such a device, these modicum differences make, well, all the difference.

 You can get better cameras elsewhere.
 You can find better battery life without a fuss too.
 Oh, and better mobile connectivity (something we really didn't expect to be an issue here).

 The closing-the-gap approach between Samsung's S and Note series is also somewhat odd.
 The newer S20+ and Note 10+ are largely similar, ignoring the latter's inclusion of S Pen.

 But therein lies the very reason the Note exists: it has this built-in stylus, and a bunch of useful functionality and controls, that no other phone-maker can match in this regard.
 Even though some, such as Motorola, are teasing stylus-equipped phones, nothing can touch Samsung in this regard.